ankitpokhrel/jira-cli/README.md

 $ echo "Description from stdin" | jira issue create -s"Summary" -tTask
 ```

+Note: For issue description, the flag `--body/-b` always takes precedence over the `--template` flag if both of them are passed.

 ![Markdown render preview](.github/assets/markdown.jpg)
 > The preview above shows markdown template passed in Jira CLI and how it is rendered in the Jira UI.